telefonicaid/iotagent-node-lib/doc/api.md

 -   **type** (mandatory): name of the type of the attribute in the target entity.
 -   **metadata** (optional): additional static metadata for the attribute in the target entity. (e.g. `unitCode`)

-Some transformation plugins also allow the use of the following optional attributes:
+Some transformation plugins also allow the use of the following optional fields:

 -   **expression**: indicates that the value of the target attribute will not be the plain value or the measurement, but an expression based on a combination of the reported values.
 See the